 Our Governing Body

-I am a Co-opted Governor and have been on the Governing Body since 2014 when my eldest son was in Reception.
+I am a Co-opted Governor and have been on the Governing Body since 2014 when my eldest son started in Reception.
 I have another son who joined Buckland in September 2016.

 I took on the role of Chair of Governors in September 2016.
 I work as an HR Director and in my spare time I love cooking, reading and spending fun family time with my husband and children.